HeritageoftheAir/site/_pages/aviation_cultures_4.md

 ### Venues and tours

 The main conference will be held at the University of Sydney, located near the centre of Sydney, one of Australia’s main international hubs.
 More details about the location, accommodation and travel necessities will be added as the meeting approaches.
-Stand by for details about the location of the special symposium, and our post-conference aviation-themed tour
+Stand by for details about the location of the special symposium, and our post-conference aviation-themed tour.

 ### Call for abstracts and panels